 Where did the Chesterfield sofa come from?

 Our favorite likely origin story begins with the 4th Earl of Chesterfield – Lord Philip Stanhope (1694-1773).
-The Earl of Chesterfield was a wealthy member of the gentry known for forming and leading the “Broad Bottom” party – No, that does not reference wide behinds, but a political party that focused on cross-party appeal.
+The The Earl of Chesterfield was a wealthy member of the gentry known for forming and leading the “Broad Bottom” party – no, that does not reference wide behinds, but a political party that focused on cross-party appeal.
 Two theories surround the earl:

 - It is rumored that he commissioned the new upholstery style to prevent wrinkling in gentleman’s pants.